For enterprise drone buyers, "What should we buy instead of DJI?" is now the wrong first question.

 That distinction matters because DJI's 2026 problem is no longer only about product quality.
 DJI still offers the best price-performance stack in much of the drone market.
 The pressure now comes from procurement rules, import approvals, data-security concerns, and local flight restrictions.

 The squeeze is coming from both sides.
-In the United States, DJI and Autel face FCC Covered List restrictions on new equipment authorizations.
+In the United States, DJI and Autel face FCC Covered List restrictions on new equipment authorizations and related procurement pressure.
 In China, AP reported that Beijing banned drone sales and flights inside city limits from May 1, with limited exceptions for approved institutional uses.
-TechRadar reported that the US ban remains in force even as regulators allowed a limited software-update reprieve.
+TechRadar reported that U.S. restrictions still matter even as regulators allowed a limited software-update reprieve for already-authorized devices.

 That is the new drone market: existing DJI fleets may still work, but new procurement is becoming a legal and operational risk exercise.